zenfuse/zenfuse.js/README.md

 [![Zenfuse Dev Tool](https://zenfuse.io/badges/devtool.svg)](https://zenfuse.io)

 > **Note**
-> This library is in active state of development.
-Feel free to [create any issue](https://github.com/zenfuse/zenfuse.js/issues) or ask about anything in [Github Discussions](https://github.com/zenfuse/zenfuse.js/discussions).
+> Feel free to [create any issue](https://github.com/zenfuse/zenfuse.js/issues) or ask about anything in [Github Discussions](https://github.com/zenfuse/zenfuse.js/discussions).

 This is a crypto trading library connector for Node.js.
-For trading, analyze, visualize and manage any data from API easily on supported exchanges.
+For trading, analyze, visualize and manage any data from API easily on supported exchanges and more.

 ### Key features: